Overview

 - 1 = Sub-Element

-Ready to learn more?
+Ready to discover more?

-When you have grasped the basic structure of the EDI file, you will want to break down each loop and segment so you know exactly what you are looking at and how to correlates to a CMS-1500 form.
+When you have grasped the basic structure of the EDI file, you will want to break down each loop and segment so you know exactly what you are looking at and how it correlates to a CMS-1500 form.
 For more information, please see:

 Comments